 Find Ways to save money

-A good place to start with you debt relief program is your budget.
+An excellent place to start with your debt relief program is your budget.
 While bringing in extra income is difficult, it is easier to look for ways to save money.
-Cutting down on expenses like cell phones, cable television, insurance premiums, or groceries frees up money to pay off debt.
+Cutting down on expenses like cell phones, cable television, insurance premiums, or groceries frees up cash to pay off debt.

-Some of the most common tips are to do avoid impulse-shopping, pay in cash and do comparison-shopping.
-Use Bills.com Savings Machine to get ideas of areas where you can save money.
+Some of the most common tips are: to avoid impulse-shopping, pay in cash, and do comparison-shopping.
+Use the Bills.com Emergency Fund Calculator to see if you are saving enough.

 Request Government Hardship Aid

 Not everyone is eligible for government aid.
 You will need to show a real hardship, as any government plan has strict eligibility rules.
-Check with your states Dept. of Human Resources for various programs including medical, food, and even cash assistance.
-While these programs will not directly solve your debt problems, they will give to you additional resources to work with.
+Check with your states Dept. of Human Resources for various programs, including medical, food, and even cash assistance.
+While these programs will not directly solve your debt problems, they will give you additional resources to improve your situation.

-Many people who qualify for a hardship and receive government assistance will benefit from state and federal laws protecting their income from wage garnishment.
+Many people who qualify for hardship and receive government assistance will benefit from state and federal laws protecting their income from wage garnishment.
 If you are facing lawsuits for bad debt, then seek the help of legal counsel.
 Call your county bar association and ask for the names of the organizations that provide no-cost legal services to people with low or no income in your area.
-Make an appointment with one of the organizations, and bring all of the documents and letters you have regarding the debt to your meeting.
+Make an appointment with one of the organizations, and bring all of your loan and debt documents.
 The lawyer you meet will advise you accordingly.

 Educate Yourself About Debt Relief Programs

-This is the heart to the free part of a free debt relief program.
-In order to find a solution to your debt problems, you must be proactive.
+Educating yourself and making the right choices is the heart of the free part of a free debt relief program.
+To find a solution to your debt problems, you must be proactive.
 Setting up your budget and saving money is an excellent start.
 Knowing how much you can afford to pay each month is a vital first step in looking for a viable debt relief program.
 Here is a brief outline of different debt relief programs:

 Optimizing Loan Payments

-The Plan: If you have a good cash flow, then make bigger payments on your credit cards.
-Use Bills.com minimum payment calculator to learn how much you can save by making fixed payments on your credit cards instead of minimum payments.
+The Plan: If you have a good cash flow, then make larger payments on your credit cards.
+Use the Bills.com snowball debt calculator to learn how much you can save by making fixed payments on your credit cards instead of minimum payments.
 Also, accelerate your mortgage loan payments and other installment loans

-Free?: Paying back loans or credit cards is not free.
+Free?
+Paying back loans or credit cards is not free.
 Nevertheless, you will save a lot of money by optimizing your credit card and loan payments.
-The best thing, you can do it by yourself.
+The best thing, you can do it yourself.

 Free?: Taking out a mortgage is not free.
-There are large fees associated with a mortgage.
+There are substantial fees associated with a mortgage.
 You can’t take a mortgage without a lender.
+Your other alternative is a debt consolidation loan, which also has expenses.
 I recommend you shop around.

 Credit Counseling and Debt Management

 The Plan: If you have trouble making your payments, but can still afford the current minimum payments, then credit counseling and debt management are good debt relief solutions.
 You will receive budget counseling to help you set up your finances.
 If you are deemed fit, then a debt management plan is recommended.
-You will pay back all of your enrolled debt in a debt management plan, over a five year period.
+You will pay back all of your enrolled debt in a debt management plan, over five years.
 The debt management company negotiates lower fees and rates with your creditors.
-You make one payment to the debt management company, who then funnels the money to your creditors.
+You make one payment to the debt management company, which then funnels the money to your creditors.

 The Plan: If you are struggling and can barely afford your minimum payments, or worse, then debt settlement is a good debt relief option.
-You stop paying your creditors, take a hit in your credit score, and make payments into a special designated account, in your name.
-The debt settlement company negotiates a payoff, between 50-70% on average, of the original balance, including fees.
+You stop paying your creditors, take a hit in your credit score, and make payments into a designated account, in your name.
+The debt settlement company negotiates a payoff, which varies, but can be around 50-70% on average, of the original balance, including fees.
 This does not include the savings from interest and fees that accumulate.
 Make sure that you do not pay a debt settlement company any upfront fees.
 Only pay when a successful negotiation and payoff takes place.

-Free?: This is a very hard program to do on your own.
+Free?: Debt resolution is a tough program to do on your own.
 Reputable debt settlement firms (look for AFCC first-tier membership) have developed negotiation skills to get you a reduced payoff.
 You will receive a free consultation that evaluates your financial situation to help determine if you are a good candidate for a debt settlement program, including your ability to meet the monthly payments.
-This is definitely not free, as the debt settlement company takes a fee.
+Debt Settlement is not free, as the debt settlement company takes a fee.
 (Once again, don’t pay upfront fees).
 However, some companies speak as if this is a free debt relief program, because you don’t pay upfront fees, and you end up settling your debt for less than you owed.
 Free money?
 Actually not.
 You still have to make your payments and your fees.
 Your credit is hurt, which costs you in other areas.
 However, for the right person, debt settlement is a good option.

-The Plan: If you are in a real hardship and cannot afford your monthly payments, then consider a bankruptcy.
-A chapter 13 bankruptcy is a court supervised payment schedule, which protects you from creditors, while you make the payments.
-A chapter 7 bankruptcy discharges eligible debt.
+The Plan: If you are in a real hardship and cannot afford your monthly payments, then consider bankruptcy.
+A chapter 13 bankruptcy is a court-supervised payment schedule, which protects you from creditors, while you make the payments.
+A chapter 7 bankruptcy discharges the eligible debt.

 Explore Programs Through Free Consultations